 The Ongwen case is controversial in the sense he is both a perpetrator and a victim, as he was abducted into the LRA as a child.
 However, given the gravity of the crimes he committed, and the thousands of affected victims, the process of accountability – and reparations which will now begin – I feel was a necessary and important one.

 Why did you decide to work abroad?

-I spent two college summers volunteering in Ghana and Kenya with SUAS (Irish charity that supports quality education in disadvantaged communities in Ireland and in developing countries), so I already had the travel bug by the time I graduated.
-I knew that by working abroad, experiencing different cultures and professional environments, it would bring professional and personal growth that I could someday put to good use here at home, in Ireland.
+I spent two college summers volunteering in Ghana and Kenya with SUAS (an Irish charity that supports quality education in disadvantaged communities in Ireland and in developing countries), so I already had the travel bug by the time I graduated.
+I knew that working abroad and experiencing different cultures and professional environments would bring professional and personal growth that I could someday put to good use here at home, in Ireland.
 I hope that I can start to do that now.